xMedox/NeonEngine/README.md

 - You can now change the inputKey of the ui elements
 - The button and checkbox now work like a normal button and checkbox
 - Updated the error code
+- The standard font color of the text boxes is now black